 How much is too much?

 Even a daily, moderate routine of two to some drinks daily is enough to make sleep and performance problems for several people.
-It is recommended to drink two to three times weekly, very moderately.
+It is recommended to not drink more than two to three times weekly, very moderately.
 That recommendation is the same for both men and ladies.
-This provides enough room to enjoy an after-work cocktail with friends, enjoy a glass of wine at your favorite restaurant, and crack open a beer after a weekend’s worth of chores around the house- all without interfering with healthy sleep and circadian rhythms.
+This makes sure the odd after-work cocktail with friends, glass of wine at your favorite restaurant, or beer after a weekend’s worth of chores around the house will not interfere with sleep or circadian rhythms.

 Sleep healthy first, party later